jei16/Sample-Selenium-PyTestLogin/README.md

 # Sample-Selenium-PyTestLogin

-Just a simple program for testing of login page of a sample website.
+Just a simple program for testing of login page of a sample website with Selenium using Python.